pgigis/sigcomm2021-offnets-artifacts/README.md

 ### Getting Acccess to the Datasets
 The methodology of this work, uses TLS certificate scans as a building block, supplementing them with additional datasets (e.g., APNIC population estimates, CAIDA AS Relationship Dataset, IP-to-AS mapping, etc..).
 In addition to this repo, we provide an OneDrive directory which contains additional datasets used in this work.

-The main dataset that we use for our longitudinal study (e.g., TLS/SSL certificates, HTTP(S) headers), is derived from the [Rapid7 - Open Data](https://opendata.rapid7.com) platform.
+The main datasets that we use for our longitudinal study (e.g., TLS/SSL certificates, HTTP(S) headers), are derived from the [Rapid7 - Open Data](https://opendata.rapid7.com) platform.

 To access the historical dataset you have to apply for an account.
 ```Data access is free to Practitioners, Academics, and Researchers.```